 Fall-run Chinook Salmon

 Spawning of fall-run occurs primarily between Highway 44 and Jellys Ferry (Table 11N-1), so Sacramento River at Battle Creek flows were used to analyze fall-run redd dewatering.
 The results of the redd dewatering analysis for fall-run (Table 11N-15) show large (greater than 2%) increases in redd dewatering for eggs spawned in September of above normal water years under Alternatives 1B and 3, and for eggs spawned in October of critically dry years under Alternatives 1A and 2.
 Most other changes for all months and water year types under all the alternatives are less than 1%.
-The results indicate that Alternatives 1–3 would result in minor increases in fall-run redd dewatering during above normal and critically dry water years.
+The results indicate that Alternatives 1–3 would result in minor increases in fall-run redd dewatering during above normal and critically dry water years These increases are not expected to substantially affect fall-run redd dewatering..

 Table 11N-15.
 Percent of Fall-run Redds Dewatered in the Sacramento River and Differences in the Percentages for the No Action Alternative (NAA) and Alternatives 1–3